MikeRayUX/dockerized_rails_starter/README.md

 3. Add a React component to a view

-- create a component file file in `app/javascript/packs/components/MyComponent.js`
+- create a component file ex:`app/javascript/packs/components/MyComponent.js`
-- Link to it inside a view with a ex:
+- Link to it inside a view:

 ```erb
 #app/views/static_pages/landing_pages/index.html.erb